 If OPM denies the application, the employee can ask for reconsideration by submitting a written and signed request.
 The request must be received by OPM within 30 days of the issuance of the initial decision.
 The applicant may submit additional medical or other information at the reconsideration stage.
 OPM then re-evaluates the decision taking any additional information into account.

 A final denial of an application by OPM can be appealed to the Merit Systems Protection Board within 35 days of the reconsideration decision.
 The MSPB hearing officer reviews the case and issues a written decision based on the preponderance of the evidence.
 The applicant can then appeal to the three-member Board and from there to the U.S. Court of Appeals for the Federal Circuit.

 Disability Determination Process

-The agency should render every assistance to the employee in completing the application by helping the employee to select the type of annuity best suited to his or her circumstances, explaining the effect of making deposit or redeposit, obtaining the necessary statement from the employee’s supervisor or manager, explaining the requirement of a physician’s statement, and getting a statement from the employee to accompany the application showing any unverified prior service with other agencies.
+Your employing agency should render every assistance to you in completing the application by helping you to select the type of annuity best suited to your circumstances, explaining the effect of making deposit or redeposit, obtaining the necessary statement from your supervisor or manager, explaining the requirement of a physician’s statement, and getting a statement from you to accompany the application showing any unverified prior service with other agencies.